Marcellus Neal: Death and legacy

-On October 20, 1939, Marcellus Neal was struck by a car in a hit and run at State and 37th Street in Chicago.
+On October 20, 1939, Marcellus Neal was struck by a driver in a hit and run at State and 37th Street in Chicago.
 He died of his injuries on November 6 and was buried in Mount Greenwood Cemetery, in Glenwood, Illinois.

 The Neal-Marshall Alumni Club was founded in 1981 as a means of meeting the needs of black students, faculty, and staff, while also promoting African-American history at Indiana University.
 The organization was actually founded in Jackson, Mississippi, while other Indiana chapters soon followed in Gary, and Indianapolis.

 The Neal-Marshall Black Culture Center opened on the Indiana University campus in 1969.
 The center was originally called the "Black House," but renamed the Black Culture Center in 1972.
 The Center was located in various buildings on campus, but moved into its new home at 109 North Jordan Avenue in 2001 after years of effort by students, alumni, and administration.
 In April 1995, the Indiana General Assembly passed a resolution to commemorate the 100th anniversary of Neal's graduation, and coinciding with the 175th anniversary of Indiana University.